Just1nA/FinalProject/README.md

 In order to score points, you need to score sets of 3 or more bubbles.
 The score of that set is (Set Size x Pts of Colored Bubble).
 Hanging, or isolated, bubbles will not be scored when popped.

+**NOTE: High scores will reset once you go back to the Main Menu screen.** High scores will stay the same for both game modes.

 ## How to Open Project in Unity
-0. Download Unity Hub and either `Bubble Shooter (16-10 Ratio - Mac).zip` or `Bubble Shooter (16-9 Ratio - Windows).zip`.
+0. Download Unity Hub and either `Bubble Shooter - Mac.zip` or `Bubble Shooter - PC.zip`.
 1. Make sure you have `Unity 2018.4.20f1` installed.
 2. Unzip the project folder and open it with Unity Hub.
 Make sure you check the Target Platform that you are opening it with.
 3. Open the project folder.

-**NOTE:** If you want to view the scripts without downloading Unity, you need to download either `Bubble Shooter (16-10 Ratio - Mac) .zip` or `Bubble Shooter (16-9 Ratio - Windows).zip` from the repo.
+**NOTE:** If you want to view the scripts without downloading Unity, you need to download either `Bubble Shooter - Mac .zip` or `Bubble Shooter - PC.zip` from the repo.
 After unzipping, go to the `Assets/Scripts` folder and view the the C# scripts.

 ## Known Bugs
 - When opening the project in the Unity, the pre-fabs may need to be reloaded to ensure their function scripts are properly attached to them.
 This should not impact the function of the game executable.